 Take in World Class Gardens in Northumberland

 - Belsay Hall Gardens: located within the grounds of Belsay Hall and Castle, these gardens are recognised as a Grade I listed property.
 They’re a glorious mix of formal and natural and it’s well worth visiting in different seasons because they constantly change.
 There’s a designated walking route through the gardens with explanatory notes about what you’re seeing.
 Our favourite is the Quarry Garden, which feels like you’re entering a secret world.
+You’ll rarely see a crowd here and that makes it one of the most glorious Northumberland places to visit.
 The gardens at Belsay are managed by English Heritage and entrance for members is free – join here now to save.

 Spot Unique Wildlife in Northumberland